vulp3cula/hackers-grimoire/linux-basics.md

 find / -name cron*
 ```
 ## Basic Bash scripting
+This isn't even really Bash scripting, it's more about how to chain commands together to do useful things.

 ### Filter
 Being able to process text-based files and pull out useful data is a useful skill.
 For example, to filter out domain names from an HTML file full of other stuff, you can `grep` for something uniquely associated with URLs, then cut out extraneous information: